The “Track Light” series serves to briefly introduce a number of individuals involved

 Two examples are koru, which is a symbol of a fern frond, and hei matau, which is a fish hook.
 I bring symbols such as these into my own art, but with a contemporary twist.

-John: You’ve been an educator for some time, too.
+John: You’ve been an educator for some time; that’s actually how we first met in China when I was teaching Drama and you were teaching Visual Art.
 What’s the value of art or creativity in education, do you think?

 Jade: I believe it’s so important to give children the time to explore and create.
 Growing up in New Zealand, we were so blessed to have had opportunities at school to play and to think for ourselves.
 We were taught the basics of art, but we were given the freedom to follow our interests and just go for it.
 We were given a “skeleton” guide, and a variety of ideas, and support, and lots of discussion… but ultimately it was our choice to create our own unique art.